zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Shows the controls required to auto ascend/descend and run to speedup ladder
 - Default Value: True

+### Protect Vehicle pieces from breaking on Error
+- Description: Protects against crashes breaking raft/vehicle initialization causing raft/vehicles to slowly break pieces attached to it.
+This will make pieces attached to valid raft ZDOs unbreakable from damage, but still breakable with hammer
+- Default Value: True

 ### GlassDefaultColor
 - Description: Set the experimental glass color for your vehicle.
 This will be used for most glass meshes.
 This is the default color.
 Eventually players can customize the color of the glass.
 - Default Value: RGBA(0.600, 0.600, 0.600, 0.050)